abs-tudelft/sbd/src/lab1/assignment.md

-    application outputs a modified `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, `num_evacuees` is the number of people in this place, `destination` is the name of the city to relocate to or `Waterworld`
-    in the case of boat relocation.
+    application outputs a modified `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, `num_evacuees` is the number of people in this place, `destination` is the name of the city to relocate to or `Waterworld` in the case of boat relocation:

 ```scala
 import org.apache.spark.sql.types._